cloudmesh/client/_sources/tutorials/comet_cloudmesh.rst.txt

    Figure: Choose to boot from the disk

-In case you missed the ESC/F12 step, the node will be booted to the CD again.
+In case you missed the :code:`ESC+F12` step, the node will be booted to the CD again.
+Simply reboot the machine using :code:`CTRL+ALT+DEL` to start again.
 Now choose 'Boot from first hard disk', and carefully watch till it failed

 .. figure:: ./images/30_reboot_choose_hd.png
    :scale: 50 %
    :alt: screenshot

    Figure: From the CDROM boot menu, choose to boot from hard disk

 .. figure:: ./images/31_boot_hd_fail.png
    :scale: 50 %
    :alt: screenshot

    Figure: Boot from HD from the CDROM boot menu will fail, press any key to reboot again

-Then press any key so it reboot again, and try to catch the ESC/F12 screen again.
+Then press any key so it reboot again, and try to catch the :code:`ESC+F12` screen again.

 .. figure:: ./images/13_booted_login.png
    :scale: 50 %